 Dunbar Cave State Park

-Dunbar Cave is one of Clarksville’s most popular outdoor spots for both visitors and residents.
-This 144-acre natural playground in the center of the city includes almost four miles of hiking trails, picnic areas, wildlife, and a newly updated Visitor Center.
-With the addition of a bridge across the lake, you can now loop around the cave entrance, over the water, and up and down hills to your heart’s content.
-Guided cave tours begin May 1, but fun programs and special events happen all throughout the year.
-(Dunbar Cave photos by Shana Thornton.)
+Dunbar Cave State Park is one of Clarksville’s most popular outdoor spots for visitors and residents alike.
+This 144-acre natural playground in the center of the city includes almost four miles of hiking trails, picturesque picnic areas, abundant wildlife, and a Visitor Center.
+With the addition of a bridge across the lake, you can loop around the cave entrance, over the water, and up and down hills to your heart’s content.
+Guided cave tours occur from May to September, but fun programs and special events happen throughout the year.

 The Clarksville Greenway

 You’ll abandon the hurries of the city at the Clarksville Greenway.
-This 9-mile (but ever expanding) paved walking and biking trail along the Red River and West Fork Creek is a scenic spot with multiple entrance points that includes a variety of hills and flat sections.
+This 9-mile (but ever-expanding) paved walking and biking trail along the Red River and West Fork Creek is a scenic spot with multiple entrance points.
 You’ll find it hard to believe you’re in the middle of town as you take in all the native species of plants and animals, bluff walls, tree canopies, overlooks, and a 600-foot pedestrian bridge.
-You can rent a B-Cycle, use the outdoor exercise equipment, or connect to the North Ford Mountain Bike Trail.
-And, the flat paved sections are great for little ones still using training wheels or learning to ride without them.
-(Photo by Lucas Ryan Chambers.)
+The flat paved sections are great for little ones still using training wheels or learning to ride without them.
+You can also use the outdoor exercise equipment or connect to the North Ford Mountain Bike Trail.

 Rotary Park

-Find six miles of mostly hilly hiking at Rotary Park, a 111-acre natural area with, a creek, picnic areas, disc golf course and an ADA accessible playground.
+Find six miles of mostly hilly hiking at Rotary Park, a 111-acre natural area with a creek, picnic areas, a disc golf course, an ADA-accessible playground, and a family-friendly nature center.
 Trails are heavily wooded with plenty of wildflowers, and the winding wide creek makes the area especially scenic (plus it’s a fun way to cool down!)
 Be aware that trails are shared with mountain bikers.
-(Photo by Lucas Ryan Chambers)

 Billy Dunlop Park